pifroggi/vs_align/README.md

 # Video Alignment and Synchronization for Vapoursynth
-Useful when two sources are available and you would like to combine them in certain ways, which would only become possible once they are perfectly aligned and synchronized.
-For example, transferring colors or textures, patching crushed areas, creating paired datasets, combining high res Blu-ray chroma with better DVD luma, or similar.
+Useful when two sources are available and you want to combine them in ways that only become possible once they are perfectly aligned and synchronized.
+For example, transferring colors or textures, removing logos or hardsubs, patching crushed areas, creating paired datasets, combining high res Blu-ray chroma with better DVD luma, or similar.

 ### Requirements
 * [pytorch with cuda](https://pytorch.org/)